visarnik/DevOpsUpskillDemo/README.md

 # Add new app to EKS

-Create coresponding manifest for argocd and put it into `argocd` folder Create Kubernetes manifests for your application using `Kustomize` and upload them into `Kubernetes` folder
+Create coresponding manifest for argocd and put it in `argocd` folder Create Kubernetes manifests for your application using `Kustomize` and upload them into `Kubernetes` folder

-### Weather Details

-Enable this by setting `WEATHER_API_KEY`

-This will require a API key from OpenWeather, you can [sign up for free and get one here](https://openweathermap.org/price).
-The page uses a browser API for geolocation to fetch the user's location.
-However, the `geolocation.getCurrentPosition()` browser API will only work when the site is served via HTTPS or from localhost.
-As a fallback, weather for London, UK will be show if the current position can not be obtained
+Argocd will deploy your app only if it's created by `Kustomize` otherwise it won't work

 # Configuration